BlazeDevelop/converter/README.md

 3. Select the currency you want to convert to in the "To" drop-down menu.
 4. Click the "Convert" button.
 5. The result of the conversion will be displayed in the "Result" field.

-                                            \nLicense
+							License
-Currency Converter is licensed under the MIT License.
+Converter is licensed under the MIT License.
 See the LICENSE file for more information.